VarunS2002/Python-sArCaStIc-Text-Converter/README.md

 This is particularly used for mocking someone in text messages and used for memes.

-This program can be run directly to get a GUI for converting the desired text or it can be used as a module for getting the converted text in a different python program.
+This program can be run directly to get a GUI for converting the desired text, or it can be used as a module for getting the converted text in a different python program.

 ## Installation:

 -Types of variants available:

 1. `.py` (Python Source Code)

 2. `.exe` (Windows Executable)

 -Requirements for 1:

 - Latest version of Python

 - For Windows https://www.python.org/downloads/ is recommended

 - Add Python to PATH/Environment Variables during installation in Windows (recommended)

 -Requirements for 2:

 - Windows OS

 ## Usage:

 1. Run the program directly to get a GUI for converting the desired text.
 Converted text can also be copied to the clipboard.

 2. Can be used as a python module to get the converted text in a different python program.
 Example:
     ```